Practical Aspects on Solving Differential Equations Using Deep Learning: A Primer: Ordinary Differential Equations

 Equation~\eqref{eq:linear_ode} admits an exponential solution, $y(t) = 2\exp(-t)$, that decays towards zero as time approaches infinity.
 Following the same recipe we used for the heat equation, we first define a loss function to solve Equation~\eqref{eq:linear_ode} with the DG method.
 We notice that Equation~\eqref{eq:linear_ode} does not have any boundary conditions; thus, we neglect the boundary condition term in equation \eqref{eq:dgm_loss}, and hence we have

-where $\hat{y}$ is the output of the neural network $\mathcal{F}(\pmb{\theta}; t)$.
+where $\hat{y}$ is the output of the neural network $\mathcal{F}(\pmb{\theta};t)$.
 In this case, the neural network receives a one-dimensional input, the time $t$, and returns a one-dimensional output $y$.
-The neural network has two hidden layers with $32$ neurons each, one input layer, and one output layer with one neuron each.
+The neural network has one hidden layers with $32$ neurons, one input layer, and one output layer with one neuron each.
 The overall architecture is

 We discretize the temporal dimension using $64$ time steps.
-The input to the neural network is organized into mini-batches of size $n=64$ and thus has a $(n, 1)$ shape.
+The input to the neural network is organized into mini-batches of size $n=64$ and thus each mini-batch has a shape of $(n, 1)$.
 We populate the tensor at each iteration with $64$ data points sampled from a uniform distribution $\mathcal{U}(0, 1)$ (since $t\in[0, 1]$).
 By using mini-batches, we can accelerate the convergence of learning and speed up the computations since we exploit GPU's architecture more efficiently due to parallel processing of mini-batches and make it more stable~\cite{goodfellow:2016}.
-We minimize the loss for $5,000$ iterations with a fixed learning rate $\eta=0.0001$, and using the Adam optimizer.
+We minimize the loss for $2,000$ iterations with a fixed learning rate $\eta=0.0001$, and using the Adam optimizer.

-Figure~\ref{fig:first-ODE} {\bfseries A} shows the solution obtained by the neural network in orange.
-We see that it is very close to the analytic solution (blue solid line), something that we can confirm by estimating the MAE, which is $\text{MAE} = 0.0017$.
-In addition, panel {\bfseries \sffamily C} shows the loss of the DG method.
-The DG method converges to zero at about $500$ iterations and stabilizes without oscillating or diverging.
+Figure~\ref{fig:first-ODE} {A} shows the solution obtained by the neural network in orange.
+We see that it is very close to the analytic solution (blue solid line), something that we can confirm by estimating the MAE, which is $\text{MAE} = 0.0067$.
+In addition, panel {C} shows the loss of the DG method.
+The DG method converges to zero at about $1000$ iterations and stabilizes without oscillating or diverging.